guyAmit/movie-lens-1m-dataset-clustering/README.md

 ## clarifications:

-this is a university assignment. the definitions below belongs to dr.sabto at the Ben gurion University. the implementation and the algorithms are mine ([guyAmit](https://github.com/guyAmit)) and yuval hadad(no github yet). <br\>
-this repo is protected under M.I.T license
+this is a university assignment. the definitions below belongs to dr.sabto at the Ben gurion University. the implementation and the algorithms are mine ([guyAmit](https://github.com/guyAmit)) and yuval hadad(no github yet). this repo is protected under M.I.T license

 ## info on the project